Last updated: 11/21/22

 What are Club One Player Fees?

 At Club One, we make every effort to be very straightforward in our pricing so that there are no surprises.
-Each team’s Player Fees vary depending on the age and level of play (National or Region play).
+Each team’s Player Fees vary depending on the age and level of play (National vs. Region).

-Once a player makes a team and accepts that offer (at the conclusion of the tryout process when teams are formed), the Player Fee is collected to secure your spot on the team.
-If you choose to pay your Player Fee over the course of the season, we will collect an initial Commitment Fee followed by monthly installments (as indicated on the Program Pricing sheet for each team) due on the first of each month beginning in January.
+Player Fees are due at the conclusion of the tryout process to secure your spot on the team.
+If you choose to pay your Player Fee in installments, we will collect an initial Commitment Fee followed by regular installments as indicated on the Program Pricing sheet for each team.

-We post our Program Pricing by age group and Proposed Tournaments for each team on our Forms & Resources page for your review.
+We post our Program Pricing by age group on our Forms & Resources page for your review.

 What is included in the Player Fees?

-- Uniforms, which minimally includes: Two practice shirts, two pair of Spandex, two jerseys, kneepads, socks, shoes, backpack, warm-up pants and jacket
+• Uniforms, which minimally includes: Two practice shirts, two pairs of Spandex, two jerseys, kneepads, socks, shoes, backpack, warm-up pants and jacket

-- Open Division Teams: Region Power Tournaments (5) and Region Championship
+• Open Division Teams: Region Power Tournaments (5), Region Championship, and AZ National Qualifier

 National Team Player Fees also include:

-- Sports Performance Training (SPT): Comprehensive training geared exclusively for volleyball athletes, twice a week with Certified trainers at Court One Athletics
+• Sports Performance Training (SPT): Comprehensive training designed specifically for volleyball athletes, twice a week with Certified trainers, delivered by Court One Athletics

-- Recruiting Tools for 15U-18U Travel team players, including upgraded University Athlete features and Hudl Assist.
+• Recruiting Tools & Support for 15U-18U National team players, including upgraded University Athlete features, Hudl Assist, plus assistance from our Club One Recruiting Coordinator.

 What is NOT covered in the Player Fees?

-- With the current volatility in the airline industry, we are choosing to allow our families to secure all transportation for their athletes this season, rather than including flights in the player fee.
-Transportation associated with driving-distance tournaments (e.g. Las Vegas and SoCal) will also not be covered, as usual.
+• Transportation to and from tournaments, both in-state and out-of-state.
+We are choosing to allow our families to secure transportation for their athletes, rather than including flights in the Player Fee.
+Transportation associated with driving-distance tournaments (e.g. Las Vegas or SoCal) will also not be covered, as usual.

-- Additional tournaments—there are various tournaments offered throughout Arizona, during the regular and post-season (ex: Festival), that teams may choose to enter at coaches’ and parents’ discretion
+• Additional tournaments.
+There are various tournaments offered throughout Arizona, during both the regular and post-season (ex: Volleyball Festival), that teams may choose to enter at coaches’ and parents’ discretion.

 We post our Program Pricing on the Forms & Resources page for your review.